-Then came Sig’s new polymer striker-fired guns, the Sig P320
+Then came Sig’s new polymer striker-fired guns, the Sig P320 and this Sig P365.

 I first heard of the P365 just before the 2018 SHOT Show and knew that I had to check it out.
-I made it over to Sig’s media day at the range (yes, their big enough now that they have their own event separate from the NSSF) and headed straight to the P365.
+I made it over to Sig’s media day at the range (yes, they’re big enough now that they have their own event separate from the NSSF) and headed straight to the P365.

 Here are my first shots with the p365:

 I’ve been a bit of a Glock-guy for a while (after I wasn’t) and it surprised me to see how well this p365 fit in my hand.
-I have larger-hands and it is still perfectly controlable… especially with the 12 round magazine installed.
+I have larger-hands and it is still perfectly controllable… especially with the 12-round magazine installed.
 Before I switched over to the P365 for CCW, I carried a Glock 43.
-It was very reliable but I could not shoot it as accurately nor as fast as I can shoot my Sig P365.
+It was very reliable, but I could not shoot it as accurately nor as fast as I can shoot my Sig P365.
 Also, the P365 has DOUBLE the capacity of the Glock 43!
 For not being known for shooting pistols as well as I am for rifles, shooting this sized 10 round group at 10 yards is a feat – especially out of a pistol that is barely longer than my trigger finger while I’m holding it.

 Here’s where the warning at the beginning came from… I’m not sure what I could not like about this pistol.
 It is so much better than anything else in its class and I can’t wait to see what Sig does next.

 I have been running this pistol hard and I intend to start shooting it in some local shooting competitions to test and see how well it holds up.

 I like to say that most tiny/CCW guns are like travel tooth brushes.
 Sure, they work.
 But, you really only have it because it’s tiny and easy to carry around.
 When it comes down to it, you’d rather have your full-sized toothbrush at home.
 Well, the same goes for most guns.